 Gain practical, hands-on experience with organizations committed to advocacy and activism for women.
 Observe and analyze organizational operations and the ways in which leadership is performed.
 Practice skills and knowledge gained in the classroom to assist and possibly build upon the work of community agencies.
 Critically reflect on practical experience to aid in further application.

-Senior Seminar (1 credit)
+Senior Seminar (1 credit or equivalent)

 - Reflect on leadership experienced gained in college;